bsvinu26/TaskManagement/README.md

+# Time Spent
+Time spent for this is around 120 mins
+# Approach
 Approach followed up here is .Net Web api using a repository pattern Created a interface, controller,service for the web application and required models API's developed are basically like Crud operations